Mek languages

-The Mek languages are a well established family of Papuan languages spoken by the Mek peoples.
+The Mek languages are a well established family of Papuan languages spoken by the Mek people and Yali people.
 They form a branch of the Trans–New Guinea languages (TNG) in the classifications of Stephen Wurm (1975) and of Malcolm Ross (2005).

 Mek, then called Goliath, was identified by M. Bromley in 1967.
 It was placed in TNG by Wurm (1975).

 Languages

 The Mek languages form three dialect chains (Heeschen 1998):